evidentlyai/evidently/docs/book/monitoring/snapshots.md

 data_drift_checks._save("data_drift_snapshot.json")
 ```

-Note: This save function is different from using json() or save_json(“file.json”) for Evidently Reports or Test Suite.
-The usual JSON export returns a structured output with limited information.
-You cannot convert this JSON back to an HTML.
-A snapshot contains more data: you can use it to restore an HTML (or other formats) without accessing the initial raw data.

 {% hint style="info" %}
 **Snapshots vs. JSON export.** This `save()` function is different from using `json()` or `save_json("file.json")` function for Evidently Reports or Test Suites.
 The usual JSON export returns a structured output with limited information.
 You cannot convert this JSON back to an HTML.
 A `snapshot` contains more data: you can use it to restore an HTML (or other formats) without accessing the initial raw data.
 {% endhint %}